-Today, Pete Pappas & Sons Inc. is a 4th generation family run business that focuses on providing excellent service, building personal customer relationships and delivering the finest wholesale produce available.
+Today, Pete Pappas & Sons Inc. is a 4th generation family owned and operated business that focuses on providing excellent service, building personal customer relationships and delivering the finest wholesale produce available.

 In the capable hands of the Pappas family, lead by Pete, Gus, Aris and Paul, Pete Pappas & Sons Inc. services grocery stores and the food service industry throughout the Mid Atlantic Region.
 With newly added farming operations and expanding delivery areas, the company will only continue to grow!

 Our company has a long history in the Washington, D.C. – Baltimore metropolitan area produce industry.
-Our beautiful company mural highlights our roots in Washington and how the family and business have grown since 1942.
+Our beautiful company mural (shown above) highlights our roots in Washington and how the family and business have grown since 1942.
 Read below for an overview of how our company came to be, and how it's grown over the past 75 years.

 Pete Pappas & Sons Inc. dates back to 1901, when Pete K. Pappas immigrated to America from Sparta, Greece.
 He started selling produce from a push cart in the early 1900’s.
 By 1917 he had a retail stand in the Center Market, and in 1932 moved business to the Union Market (now known as the Florida Avenue Market).

 In 1940, the company was known as Pete Pappas & Son, as Pete K. Pappas’ eldest son Gus started working full time to help at the market and job produce to other vendors.